 Evaluation of Alternative Placement Systems and Student Outcomes

-- What are the effects of alternative assessment and placement strategies on students’ overall academic performance, persistence, and progress toward college degrees?
+- How do alternative assessment and placement strategies affect students’ overall academic performance, persistence, and progress toward college degrees?

-The five-year study is conducted in collaboration with community colleges from the State University of New York (SUNY) system that are interested in modifying their assessment procedures.
+The five-year study is being conducted in collaboration with seven community colleges in the State University of New York (SUNY) system that are interested in modifying their assessment procedures.

 The Study Design

-This random assignment study evaluates a “data analytics” placement method whereby colleges use multiple measures to predict student performance in college-level math and English courses.
-In addition to placement test scores, predictive measures may include high school GPA, high school course-taking patterns, and noncognitive assessments.
+This random assignment study evaluates a “data analytics” placement method where colleges use multiple measures to predict students’ performance in college-level math and English courses.
+In addition to placement test scores, predictive measures may include high school GPA, time out of high school, and other relevant data points.
 Data on these measures are used in a predictive model, developed in collaboration with the colleges.
-A decision rule is then used to assign students to college-level math and English courses or developmental courses in math, reading, and writing.
+A cut score is then used to assign students to college-level math and English courses or developmental courses in math, reading, and writing.

-Students entering participating colleges in the fall of 2015 through the spring of 2016 were randomly assigned to be placed either: (1) using the new decision rule, or (2) according to existing placement practices.
-A random assignment design is ideal for this study because any differences in later outcomes can be attributed to the way in which students were placed.
-Students will be tracked for up to four semesters following placement to learn about their subsequent performance in college.
-The outcomes of primary interest are completion of the first college-level courses in the relevant areas and total college-level credits earned.
+A total of 13,000 students entering college in the fall of 2016 through the fall of 2017 were randomly assigned to be placed via either multiple measures or existing placement practices.
+A random assignment design is ideal for this study because it enables researchers to attribute any differences in later outcomes to the way in which students were placed.
+Students’ performance in college will be tracked for up to five semesters following placement.
+The outcomes of primary interest are completion of the first college-level courses in math or English and total college-level credits earned.